Kapelianovych/fluss-core/README.md

 # @fluss/core - small library that contains functions for easy functional coding.

-There are many libraries for functional programming - [Ramda], [Rambda], [Lodash], [Underscore], [ts-fp] and so on.
+There are many libraries for functional programming - [Ramda](https://ramdajs.com), [Rambda](https://github.com/selfrefactor/rambda), [Lodash](https://lodash.com), [Underscore](https://underscorejs.org), [ts-fp](https://gcanti.github.io/fp-ts/) and so on.
 They all are great libraries and you can use them as well.
 But if you need some fresh and small functions that just wraps native methods for coding in functional way, you can try _@fluss/core_ :).

 ## Design goals